 Fear of sexual assault and harassment prevents women from fully participating in society.
-The Rape Crisis Center is committed to providing self-defense training for women because it is a practical means for a woman to gain confidence and control of her life and prevent sexual assault.
+The Rape Crisis Center is committed to providing self-defense training for women because it is a practical means for a woman to gain confidence and control of her life.
 Women do not have true equality unless they are able to live, work, attend school, travel, and conduct their lives as they choose.

 We offer Chimera Self-Defense because it teaches more than physical self-defense techniques.
 Chimera offers a comprehensive approach to self-defense for women by focusing as much on psychological and verbal assertiveness skills as on physical skills.